kleonang/NavUS/README.md

 The Android application checks if the venue information in Firebase was updated since the last time the application was launched and updates it if necessary.
 Once the user enters a source and destination it will send a request to the Flask server to get the routing information as well as the bus arrival timings.
 Once the routing information in JSON format is received, it will then send a request to Googles directions API to get the polyline to be displayed on the map.
 If the user taps on a bus stop icon, a request will also be sent to the Flask server to retrieve the bus arrival timings.

-The Telegram bot is hosted using Python which will help to reply to the user's query as well as to prompt the user for their source/destination/bus stop name to query the bus arrival timings.
-It would also help to suggest venue names in the event the user entered an invalid venue.
-Once it receives the valid query, it will help to make the request to Flask to get the information returned in JSON format.
-It would then help to format the data received to a text message and replies the user.
+The Telegram bot is hosted using Python which will help to reply to the user's queries as well as prompt the user for their source/destination/bus stop name to query bus arrival timings.
+It would also suggest venue names if the user entered an invalid venue.
+Once it receives a valid query, it will request the Flask server to get the information returned in JSON format.
+It would then help to format the data received into a text message and replies it to the user.

 <img width="975" alt="NavUS Graph_static" src="https://user-images.githubusercontent.com/35778042/123673505-1fb92c80-d873-11eb-80ad-59da9ef6326b.png">
 The above chart illustrates the graph model currently used for calculating the shortest time taken from a given source and destination.
 The source in the given diagram is "KR MRT" on service D2, assuming that service D2 is in operation.